Bigg Boss 11: Vikas Feels Shilpa Is The Strongest Person; Housemates Declare Vikas As BB 11 Winner!

 Worst Performers Of The Task

 On the other hand, Bigg Boss asks the housemates to announce three worst performers of the task who will be sent to the jail.
-The housemates get into an argument as they find it difficult to decide mutually.
+The housemates get into an argument as they find it difficult to come to a common decision.
 Bandgi gets irritated as her inmates chose her as the worst performer although she performed the task well.

 Puneesh & Akash Fight Again!

 Puneesh too, gets irritated and lashes out at Akash.
-But when Akash calls Puneesh as Om Swami, the former loses control and gets into an ugly spat with Akash.
+But when Akash calls Puneesh, Om Swami, the former loses control and gets into an ugly spat with Akash.
 The housemates had to interfere to stop the duo.

-Arshi, Puneesh & Bandgi To Be Sent To Jail!
+Puneesh & Bandgi Sent To Jail; Arshi To Celebrate Her Birthday In Jail!

 Bigg Boss asks Hiten to send Arshi, Puneesh and Bandgi to the Kalakotri.
-But, Bandgi and Puneesh feel that they are from winning team and had performed well.
+But, Bandgi and Puneesh feel that they are from the winning team and had performed well.
 They refuse to go.
 Arshi too, refuses to go as it is her birthday.

 Bigg Boss Warns Puneesh & Bandgi

-Bigg Boss warns the couple that if they do not follow the rule, they might have to face severe consequence.
-Finally, they had to follow Bigg Boss' order.
+Bigg Boss warns the couple that if they do not follow the rule, they might have to face severe consequences.
+Finally, they follow Bigg Boss' order.
 Meanwhile, Akash will be seen teasing Shilpa.
 Hiten tries to stop Akash, but to no avail.

 Vikas Praises Shilpa Shinde; Calls Her Strongest Contestant!